 Studying Business concerns aspects of organisations, both large and small, and their relationship with the community, the government and the economy.
 This subject involves understanding how entrepreneurs use their skills to make profits (or losses!) by producing goods and services.
 The factors which make a business profitable and successful are explored by the use of real life case studies such as the invention of the Dyson Hoover, how and why Coca Cola developed Coke Zero and other such business examples.
 The world of business takes place at such a breath taking pace and consequently there are always plenty of examples to draw upon.

 Pupils will be taught, in addition to the content of the course, the skills of application, analysis and evaluation.
 This will not only equip them to make rational judgements of businesses but will also serve as invaluable transferable skills.

-At Dame Alice Owen’s we offer GCSE Business (Edexcel), A Level Business (AQA) and the Level 3 Applied Business qualification (AQA) .
+At Dame Alice Owen’s we offer GCSE Business (Edexcel) and A Level Business (Edexcel) .
 Details of each course follows.

 GCSE Business Studies (Edexcel)